Turmus Ayya: History

-Potsherds from the late Iron Age (8 -7th century B.C.E.) period and later have been found, and it is estimated that the village has existed continuously since then.
+Potsherds from the late Iron Age (8–7th century BCE) period and later have been found, and it is estimated that the village has existed continuously since then.

 Turmus Ayya is generally accepted as being the Turbasaim in Crusader sources.
 A little northeast of Turmus Ayya is Khirbet Ras ad-Deir/Deir el-Fikia, believed to be the Crusader village of Dere.
 In 1145, half of the income from both villages were given to the Abbey of Mount Tabor, so that they could maintain the church at Sinjil.
 In 1175, all three villages; Turmus Ayya, Dere and Sinjil, were transferred to the Church of the Holy Sepulchre.

 Ottoman era

 In 1517, Turmus Ayya was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 43 households, all Muslim, and paid taxes on wheat, barley, olive trees, vineyards, fruit trees, goats and/or beehives; a total of 7,200 akçe.
 11/24 of the revenue went to a Waqf.

 In 1838, Edward Robinson noted that Turmus Aya was within the province of Jerusalem, but the province of Nablus was just north of it.
 It was further noted that it was situated "on a low rocky mound in the level valley."

+In Turmus Ayya's cemetery, several graves have headstones that date back to the Ottoman Era.

-French explorer Victor Guérin visited the village in 1870 and found ancient cisterns, cut stones built up in the houses, a broken lintel with a garland carved upon, and the fragments of a column.
-He further noted that the village had about seven hundred inhabitants, and was administered by two sheikhs and divided into two different areas.
-Some ancient cisterns were almost completely dry, and women were forced to fetch water either from Ain Siloun, or Ain Sindjel.
-An official Ottoman village list from about 1870 showed that "Turmus Aja" had a total of 88 houses and a population of 301, though the population count included men only.
+French explorer Victor Guérin visited the village in 1870 and found ancient cisterns, a broken lintel with a garland carved upon it and the fragments of a column.
+He found about seven hundred inhabitants The village was administered by two sheikhs and divided into two different areas.
+Since the ancient cisterns were almost completely dry, women fetched water from Ain Siloun or Ain Sindjel.
+An official Ottoman village list from about 1870 showed that "Turmus Aya" had a total of 88 houses and a population of 301, though the population count included men only.

-In 1882, the PEF's Survey of Western Palestine Turmus Aya was described as "a village on a low knoll, in a fertile plain, with a spring to the south.
+In 1882, the PEF's Survey of Western Palestine Turmus Ayya was described as "a village on a low knoll, in a fertile plain, with a spring to the south.
 The village is of moderate size, and surrounded by fruit trees.
 On the south at the foot of the mound is the conspicuous white dome of the sacred place."
-In 1896 the population of Turmus Ayya was estimated to be about 834 persons.
+In 1896, the population of Turmus Ayya was estimated to be about 834 persons.